 White Street and the Community Woodland

-Three single nesting boxes were donated by Somerset Wildlife Trust and we are very grateful for these.
-One of these boxes, on the western boundary of the woodland, was used by a Great Tit family in 2018, though it was hard to capture the adults on camera when they were flying in and out feeding their young.
+Three single nest boxes were given to us by Somerset Wildlife Trust.
+One of these, on the western boundary of the woodland, was used by a Great Tit family in 2018.

 Great Tit arriving back at the nest box with food for its young